EllaBrands/stanDev/Developer-Process.md

 * Never push directly into the master or development branches, nor the hotfix-* or release-* branches.

-* For working on new features, branch from `develop` into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.
+* For working on new features, branch from <tt>develop</tt> into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.

-### Permanent Branches
+#### Permanent Branches

-The Stan repository has two permanent branches:

-#### `master`

-The master branch is always at our most recent, production-ready release.
+**Master branch:** The `master` branch is always at our most recent, production-ready release.
 Only production-ready releases should be pushed to this branch.
 Each point on this branch will be tagged with the most recent version number.

-#### `develop`

-The development branch is the current working branch for development integration.
+**Development branch:** The `develop` branch is the current working branch for development integration.
 We require this branch to pass all unit tests so that all development branches may branch from it.
 To enforce the functional state of the development branch, all pushes to it will be mediated by pull request.
-The unit tests required to pass in order to merge into the development branch are `test-unit`, `test-distribution` and `test-models`.
+Before a pull request is merged with the development branch, the unit tests, distribution tests and model tests must pass.

+#### Non-Permanent Branches

+**Feature branches:** All development work on features that have not been released go in feature branches.
+Feature branches branch from `develop` and should be named `feature/<some-descriptive-name>`.
+After development is complete on a feature, submit a pull request back to `develop`.

+**Hotfix branches:**  Patches to the current release go in hotfix branches.
+Hotfix branches branch from `master` and are named `hotfix/<some-issue-number>`.
+There should be an issue created for the bug in Stan's GitHub issue tracker prior to branching to provide an issue number.
+Once the patch is complete, submit a pull request back to `master` and it will be merged into both `master` and `develop` branches.

+**Release branches:**  Work to complete a new release go in release branches.
+Release branches branch from `develop` and are named `release/<some-release-number>`.
+Once a release branch is complete, it will be merged into both `master` and `develop`.

 #### Honor System